Auckland Bioengineering Institute

 Creating new technologies ranging from artificial muscles to cell manipulators.

-Research on the heart and cardiovascular system that combines instrumentation development, experimental measurements and mathematical modelling to understand basic mechanisms and how these are affected by disease.
+Heart and cardiovascular system research that combines instrumentation development, experimental measurements and mathematical modelling to understand basic mechanisms and how these are affected by disease.

 An XML-based language to specify, store, and exchange models of biological systems.